R179 (New York City Subway car): Delivery and testing

-A delivery plan from January 2017 anticipated a rate of one car per day starting from November 2017, in an effort to have all cars on property by July 2018.
-However, additional delays have occurred, and by October 2018, deliveries were not expected to be completed until March 2019.
-Due to continuing delays in the production of the R179s, the order was increased by 16 additional B-cars on January 22, 2018.
-The order then consisted of 316 cars (120 arranged in 5-car sets and 196 arranged in 4-car sets).
-On January 22, 2019, another settlement added 2 B-cars to the order.
-As of July 2019, deliveries were not expected to be completed until November 2019.

 Service

 The four-car R179 sets were placed into revenue service on the on November 19, 2017, for a 30-day in-service acceptance test, after slightly over a year of successful non-revenue service tests.
 During the first two weeks of the testing period, the MTA identified three major issues in the train, which have since been fixed.
 After successful completion, the four-car R179 sets officially entered revenue service on December 27, 2017, a month later than originally planned.
 The pilot five-car R179 sets underwent specification modifications at Bombardier's Kanona Facility in summer 2018 and were re-delivered for further testing.
 After two years of modifications and testing, the train was placed into service on the on February 10, 2019 for a 30-day in-service acceptance test.
 The train completed the test on March 11, 2019, and entered regular service the next day.